 Us Malaysians were the first to LO HEI!

-Well, that trip established it: the dish of raw fish and mixed chopped veggies and sauces that we Malaysians and Singaporeans take for granted during Chinese New Year was NOT common in China.
+Yee Sang that Malaysians all toss and share over Chinese New Year is NOT common in China.
 Not even on the 7th day of CNY as it traditionally was served in Malaysia.

 So where does the yee sang we know today come from?